kapilsh/personal-website/_posts/2016-03-01-geometry-of-regression.markdown

 The geometrical meaning of the Linear/Multiple Regression fit is the projection of predicted variable $y$ on $\mathbf{span(1, X)}$ (with constant) or $\mathbf{X}$ (without constant).

-In term of more generally understood form of Linear Regression:
+In terms of more generally understood form of Linear Regression:

 - **With Constant:** $\hat y = \beta_o + \beta_1 x$
 - **Without Constant:** $\hat y = \beta_1 x$